vmware-archive/aci-templates/wordpress/README.md

 + **databaseUser**: WordPress' Database User
 + **databaseUser**: WordPress' Database Name

-In order to set the parameters, modify the *azuredeploy.parameters.json* with your desired values and run the commands below:
+In order to set the parameters, modify the `azuredeploy.parameters.json` file with your desired values and run the commands below:

 ```bash
 PARAMETERS_JSON=$( cat azuredeploy.parameters.json | jq -c '.parameters' )
 az group deployment create -g MyResourceGroup --template-file azuredeploy.json --parameters "$PARAMETERS_JSON"
 ```

-#### Output:
+The output will contain:

 + **containerURL**: The WordPress URL to access your site.

-## Usage
+### Validate deployment and access WordPress

-Use the browser to access the WordPress site IP from the deployment output once WP is initialized.
-You can check if it has been initialized by running the command below:
+Check if WordPress has been initialized by running the command below:

 ```bash
 az container logs --name wordpress-container-instance -g MyResourceGroup --container-name wordpress --follow